EricWVGG/sanity-advanced-validators/README.md

 This is handy if you have a field that is hidden under some circumstances, but is `required()` when it’s visible.

+🆕 Previously, this would not work for objects that were members of an array.
+That is fixed now.

 _note:_ This does not work for slugs, because they have to match a nested `.current` value.
 Use the [requiredIfSlugEq validator](#requiredIfSlugEq) instead.

 ```typescript